Lucinda R. Sanders

 B.A., Wells College (1975)

 Lucinda R. Sanders is an adjunct professor of landscape architecture at the University of Pennsylvania and CEO of OLIN.
 She is a Fellow of the American Society of Landscape Architects.
-Lucinda’s recent prominent projects include the Carnegie Hall Rooftop in New York City and the Delaware River Waterfront Master Plan in Philadelphia, which earned a national AIA award for regional and urban design.
+Lucinda’s recent prominent projects include Pier 26 at Hudson River Park in New York City and the 30th Street Station District Plan in Philadelphia, which earned a national AIA award for regional and urban design.
 Lucinda is currently working on South Wetlands Park on the Delaware River in Philadelphia and Origin Park in Southern Indiana, a project which will transform 650 acres of degraded land into a rich natural and cultural civic asset on the northern shore of the Ohio River.
-Under her leadership OLIN/LABS was formed.
-OLIN/LABS is focused on research-based, public interest design that positively impacts the people and environments of the 21st century with solutions that create a more just, humane and livable world.
-She co-authored the book OLIN: Placemaking, published by Monacelli Press, which features a selection of the OLIN's most celebrated landscape architecture, urban design and planning projects.
-The book includes a transcribed conversation focusing on the future of the landscape architecture profession.
-In 2008, OLIN received the Smithsonian's Cooper-Hewitt National Design Award for Landscape Design.
-Lucinda is the former President and the current Vice President of Leadership at the Landscape Architecture Foundation.
-In her role she is working to identify and develop venues and partnerships to cultivate the next generation of leaders.
+Under her leadership OLIN LABS was formed.
+OLIN LABS is focused on research-based, public interest design that positively impacts the people and environments of the 21st century with solutions that create a more just, humane and livable world.
+Lucinda is specifically involved on boards and with academia dedicated to the advancement of the field of landscape architecture, urban design and planning.
+She co-created and co-facilitates the Landscape Architecture Foundation’s Fellowship for Innovation and Leadership, a role in which she helps to cultivate the next generation of leaders in the profession.